 Critics were savage in their reviews of the series.
 Months before it premiered and before it even had an air date, Jonathan Storm lamented in a January 1993 article in the Philadelphia Inquirier that ABC had yet another family sitcom on its way whether viewers wanted it or not .
 Rick Marin’s review for Variety called the series “a dysfunctional sitcom subpar for ABC’s Wednesday night” and noted “Perry’s charms stretch thin as troublemaker Matt divides his time between home, work and a cute photographer” .

 Rick Kogan of The Chicago Tribune said Home Free‘s “humor is in an inane class by itself” .
-The Washington Post‘s Tom Shales took things personally, wondering if shows like Home Free were made “to make my life a living hell” (he also wrote that the series “is so thoroughly lacking in distinctive traits that the images all but vaporize the instant they hit the screen” .
+The Washington Post‘s Tom Shales took things personally, wondering if TV shows like Home Free were created simply “to make my life a living hell.”
+He also felt the series “is so thoroughly lacking in distinctive traits that the images all but vaporize the instant they hit the screen” .

 Robert P. Laurence of The San Diego Union-Tribune wrote that Home Free is “a TV show with no interesting characters and a situation as lifeless as its characters” that has “utterly nothing original about it” .
 In its review, People Weekly stated that only the basis premise was “vaguely contemporary” and everything else from the writing to the moral lessons to the theme song was “strikingly dated” .